 The signs porn is behind your dead bedroom

-Not every dead bedroom is caused by porn, and not every person who watches porn ends up in one.
-But when porn is the cause, the signs tend to follow a recognizable pattern.
+Many dead bedrooms have causes unrelated to porn, and many people who watch porn do not end up in one.
+When porn is involved, the signs tend to follow a recognizable pattern.

-Can finish to porn but not with a partner.
+Can finish with porn and struggle with a partner.
 This is the clearest signal.
-If you (or your partner) can orgasm reliably while watching porn but struggle during actual sex, the brain has been conditioned to respond to screen-based stimulation.
+If you (or your partner) can orgasm reliably while watching porn but struggle during actual sex, the brain may have been conditioned to respond to screen-based stimulation.
 This is sometimes accompanied by porn-induced erectile dysfunction.

 Declining initiation.
 One partner stops initiating sex, or initiates less and less over time, even though the relationship is otherwise stable.
 The desire hasn't vanished; it's being spent elsewhere.